openservicemesh/osm-docs/content/docs/guides/traffic_management/rate_limiting.md

 The following attributes nested under `spec.rateLimit.local.tcp` define the rate limiting attributes for TCP connections:

 - `connections`: The number of connections allowed per unit of time before rate limiting occurs on all backends belonging to the upstream host specified via the `spec.host` field in the `UpstreamTrafficSetting` configuration.
-This setting can be configured using the `connections` field and is applicable to both TCP and HTTP traffic.
+This setting is applicable to both TCP and HTTP traffic.

 - `unit`: The period of time within which connections over the limit will be rate limited.
 Valid values are `second`, `minute` and `hour`.